gotson/komga-website/docs/installation/configuration.md

 Port to listen to for the API and web interface.

+Can also be configured from the [Server Settings](../guides/server-settings.md#server-port).

 Defaults to `25600`.

 #### SERVER_SERVLET_CONTEXT_PATH / server.servlet.context-path: `<baseUrl>`

 Base URL, useful if you need to reverse proxy with a subfolder.

+Can also be configured from the [Server Settings](../guides/server-settings.md#base-url).

 Defaults to `/`.